The Shape of Emptiness

 “The gentle, soft world gave way to something round, hard, spinning, shining.”

-“Something that binds the energy in a strange way.”
+“It binds the energy in a strange way.”

 I show them a metal ball.

-“Your thing is blind to the web.”
+“It shines like that, but your round thing is dead, and blind to the web.”

 “It flew hard at the parents of the little one.”

 “Is the thing still where you saw it?”
-I ask.

-“Take me as close as you can, then,” I say.
+“Take me as close as you can.”

 An orange metal sphere hovers over the surface of a large, flat rock.

-The sphere spins, and shimmers with the energy that passes through it.
+The sphere spins and shimmers with the energy that passes through it.

 Two dead birds lie still near the sphere, their bodies black and twisted.

-“Not yet,” I say.
+“Not yet,” I warn them.

-“You’ll die if you go near it.”
+“You’ll die if you go near that ball.”

-“Keep them away from it, and I’ll get Balshown.”
+“Keep them away, and I’ll get Balshown.”

 In Jiku form, I glide along the energy web, and reach Balshown’s house in a few minutes.

-When we return, Balshown and I hover at a distance.
+We hover at a distance.

-“What if our enemies have found us!”
+“It means our enemies have found us!”

 The sphere accelerates toward us.